clement-brodu/awesome-openedge-abl/README.md

 A collection of libraries, tools, frameworks and software for OpenEdge ABL

 Contributions are always welcome!
 Please take a look at the contribution guidelines and quality standard pages first.
-We accept proprietary and commercial software too.
+We also accept proprietary and commercial software, as long as they offer a free trial version.

 As you may notice, almost none of the resources on this list are published by Progress. 😢

-If you think open source is a good idea, don't hesitate to submit the idea to Progress: https://openedge.ideas.aha.io/ideas/OPENEDGE-I-976
+If you think open source is a good idea, don't hesitate to recommend it to to Progress: [https://openedge.ideas.aha.io/ideas/OPENEDGE-I-976](https://openedge.ideas.aha.io/ideas/OPENEDGE-I-976)

 ## IDE